jnozzi/cocoadev.com/markdown/PassingPointerToInstanceVariables.md

 Make it work, *then* optimise it.

 *But remember, sometimes using a struct is the easiest way of doing things as well as the cheapest.
-General/NSRect would make no sense as an object.*
+NSRect would make no sense as an object.*

 ----